-The Victorian Government recognises that Local Governments, particularly in rural and regional Victoria, own and manage a range of facilities that present opportunities for emissions reduction through improved energy efficiency and increased use of renewable energy.
+Local government authorities (LGAs), particularly in rural and regional Victoria, own and manage a range of facilities with opportunities for emissions reduction through improved energy efficiency and increased use of renewable energy.

-The Local Government Energy Saver Program aims to work with a minimum of 22 resource constrained, regional councils across Victoria.
+The Local Government Energy Saver Program aims to work with a minimum of 22 resource-constrained councils across regional Victoria with a grant offering for energy audits and upgrades.
+The program will also develop capacity building resources for all Victorian councils.
 The program will run until June 2020, and will help councils to understand, prioritise and implement energy efficiency and renewable energy upgrades on their existing buildings and facilities.

 What does the program offer?

-The program will offer three streams of services to support councils along a pathway, from considering their energy use, to developing business cases for upgrades, to the implementation of practical actions to save and generate energy.
+There are four streams of services to support councils along a pathway (streams 1 – 3 available to selected LGAs, stream 4 available to all LGAs), from considering their energy use, to developing business cases for upgrades, to the implementation of practical actions to save and generate energy.
 Any current initiatives and actions already underway in participating councils will be recognised, and councils will be invited to access the appropriate stream for them.

 Stream 1: Establish Local Government Corporate Emissions Profile and Reduction Plan

 Stream 2: Local Government Owned Facility Energy Audits